Palermo

 How to get to Palermo port

-If you travel by car from Messina or Catania, you should take the A19 highway.
-Reaching Palermo from the Trapani area is easy if you take the exit at the junction via Belgio leading to the entrance to the port.
+If you travel by car from Messina or Catania, you’ll just need to take the “Porto” exit.
+Reaching Palermo from the Trapani area is easy if you take the exit at the junction Via Belgio leading to the entrance to the port.

 Tip: if you intend to arrive at the port by car and leave it in the area, the best solution is the Molo Santa Lucia parking lot.
 It is located inside the port area and it is guarded 24/7.